lizmat/articles/5to6-phasers.md

 Loop phasers
 ------------
-Perl 6 has 3 phasers that are specific for loop constructs:
+Perl 6 has 3 phasers that are specific for loop constructs: one that is run before the first iteration ([FIRST](https://docs.perl6.org/language/phasers#FIRST), one that is run after each iteration ([NEXT](https://docs.perl6.org/language/phasers#NEXT), and one that is run after the last iteration ([LAST](https://docs.perl6.org/language/phasers#LAST):

 | Name | Description |
 |:----------|:-----------|